• Skip to primary navigation

 Oat Rolls

-My soft, tender, and fluffy Oat Rolls are just as perfect with any weeknight family meal as they are with a Thanksgiving turkey dinner!
-These delicious yeast rolls have ground oats & brown sugar, making them a perfect sweet snack or awesome side for lunch or dinner!
+My oat rolls are soft, tender, fluffy, and just as perfect with any weeknight family meal as they are with a Thanksgiving turkey dinner!
+These delicious yeast rolls have ground oats & brown sugar, making them a perfect sweet snack or an awesome side for lunch or dinner!
+They are easy to make and can even be prepared in advance!

 Check out this recipe